telekom/ml-engineer-at-magenta/README.md

 - Be ready to explain your code to us and why you implemented it in this way.

-### Presentation
+## Presentation

-During the second round of the interview, you will have a chance to present us:
+During the the technical interview, you will have a chance to present us:
 - your findings about the current model release process
 - which tool(s) you selected and why
 - the improved model release process (ideally with a live demo)
+- your code/implementation

 On top of this, we will have a discussion about a hypothetical production rollout of the selected tool(s).
 Here are some of the questions we might ask:
 - How would the architecture look like?
 - What are the infrastructure requirements?
-- What will this cost for the company?
+- What kind costs do you expect?
 - What IT security and data privacy relevant risks do you forsee?
 - What are the high level tasks for the production rollout?
 What do you think is a reasonable timeline for the rollout?